ArcovanBreda/CEConvDL2/blogpost.md

 Likewise to the baseline on the left of Figure 12, this hue and saturation equivariant network on the right did not obtain additional performance compared to the networks that were either hue or saturation equivariant.
 This could be due to the fact that each type of equivariance functions on a different channel in HSV space such that they are modeled as independent operations on the input images.
 This could have allowed the kernel to keep hue and saturation information disentangled instead of exploiting information over both of them. <!-- feel free to adjust the explanation but dont do any longer-->

 Ultimately, the only improvement from these experiments was for saturation equivariance when both hue and saturation equivariances were applied to the kernel.
-Although this result seems promising, we decided to not continue pursuing this direction due to the exponentially increased computational costs and the limited available resources.
+Although this result seems promising, we decided to not continue pursuing this direction due to increased computational costs and limited available resources.

 #### LAB
 To test hue equivariance implemented in LAB space the convolution layers of a ResNet-18 network were replaced by their equivariant counterpart.
 The equivariant layers are implemented using three discrete shifts of 0, 120, and 240 (-120) degrees.
 The network is trained with and without hue augmentations (jitter) on training images. <!--The same can be said for the baseline which has the same Resnet-18 architecture, however now with only a zero-degree rotation making it equal to a normal CNN.
 Ik hoop dat deze zin niet nodig is, want dit geldt al voor de hele blogpost--> The width of the layers of the baseline ResNet-18 model is increased to get an equal number of parameters.